Homemade Chocolate from Cacao Beans + How to Make Cacao Paste at Home

 If you are using a food processor, you might need to open it a couple of times during the process and scrape the cacao from the edges to get everything nicely processed into a smooth cacao paste.

-Preparing and processing the cacao beans
+Preparing and processing the cacao beans for making chocolate

 If you are not able to purchase whole cacao beans, you can use cacao nibs instead and follow the same steps.
 Cacao nibs are just pieces of broken cacao beans, so the final result will be the same.
-This is actually an option that involves less effort since the nibs are already hulled – hence you will not need to remove all those husks.

 When you blend the cacao beans into a smooth paste, you can pour the paste into a mould, leave it in the fridge to harden and store it for later.
 This is called cacao paste, cacao liquor or cacao mass, and it is the first product derived from cacao beans in the chocolate production process.
 It can be considered the purest form of chocolate.